nishimura5/behavior_senpai/README.md

 ![ScreenShot](https://www.design.kyushu-u.ac.jp/~eigo/Behavior%20Senpai%20v.1.2.0%20_%20Python%20senpai_files/bs_capture_120.jpg)

 Behavior Senpai is an application that supports quantitative behavior observation in video observation methods.
 It converts video files into time-series coordinate data using keypoint detection AI, enabling quantitative analysis and visualization of human behavior.
 Behavior Senpai is distinctive in that it permits the utilization of multiple AI models without the necessity for coding.
-The software supports the following three AI image processing frameworks/models:

  The following AI image processing frameworks/models are supported by Behavior Senpai:
 - [YOLOv8 Pose](https://github.com/ultralytics/ultralytics/issues/1915)
 - [MediaPipe Holistic](https://github.com/google/mediapipe/blob/master/docs/solutions/holistic.md)
 - [RTMPose Body8 -Halpe26 (MMPose)](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose#26-keypoints)

-The Behavior Senpai software performs pose estimation of a person in a video using an AI model selected by the user, and outputs time-series coordinate data.
+Behavior Senpai performs pose estimation of a person in a video using an AI model selected by the user, and outputs time-series coordinate data.
-(These are variously referred to as pose estimation, markerless motion capture, landmark detection, and so forth, depending on the intended purpose and application.)
+(These are variously referred to as "pose estimation", "markerless motion capture", "landmark detection", and so forth, depending on the intended purpose and application.)

 <p align="center">
   <img width="60%" alt="What is Behavior Senpai" src="https://www.design.kyushu-u.ac.jp/~eigo/Behavior%20Senpai%20v.1.1.0%20_%20Python%20senpai_files/what_is_behavior_senpai.png">